Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 This setup is nearly impossible to create with traditional infrastructure.
 We cannot afford all those physical firewalls, and creating that many switch-based rules is a non-starter at scale.
 We could do it using host firewall rules, but managing those across multiple platforms in a dynamic environment is insanely complex.

-In this case the cloud offers substantially better security by default.
+In this case the cloud offers substantially *better security by default*.

 ##Where to Go from Here